-A level Mathematics is a fascinating subject that develops analytical and creative problem solving skills.
+A Level Mathematics is a fascinating subject that develops analytical and creative problem solving skills.
 One of the main strengths of the subject is that it is such an important tool for so many other disciplines.
 For a student intending to be a physicist, engineer, programmer, designer, chemist, ecologist, zoologist, pharmacist, geographer, geologist, doctor, dentist or economist the more mathematics that they know the better.
 Mathematics is an essential tool in any technological subject, in business and in commerce primarily because it provides a means of communication which is powerful concise and unambiguous.

-The new A level is linear with exams at the end of the second year but all the AS content will be required knowledge for the A level course and all the AS content will be taught in year 12.
-The maths A level will consist of pure and applied mathematics.
-The pure maths at AS will introduce techniques for dealing with nonlinear equations such as calculus and logarithms, as well as extending the GCSE work on coordinate geometry, trigonometry and vectors.
+The new A Level is linear with exams at the end of the second year but all the AS content will be required knowledge for the A Level course and all the AS content will be taught in Year 12.
+The Maths A Level will consist of pure and applied mathematics.
+The Pure Maths at AS will introduce techniques for dealing with nonlinear equations, such as calculus and logarithms, as well as extending the GCSE work on coordinate geometry, trigonometry and vectors.

-The applied maths will consist of Statistics and Mechanics.
+The Applied Maths will consist of Statistics and Mechanics.
 The focus in the AS statistics will be on interpreting data, samples and populations and will introduce hypothesis testing.
 The mechanics at AS will include motion under constant acceleration and Newton's Laws.

 University courses such as medicine, pharmacy and biological sciences use statistics extensively and many business or finance degrees also contain modules of statistics.
 Mechanics is especially useful for physics and engineering courses.